mainkoon81/ooo-Bayesian-Modeling-C1/README.md

 Think about the parameter of a mixture model.
 <img src="https://user-images.githubusercontent.com/31917400/74092657-02898f80-4abf-11ea-90bb-ef529e08ef6e.jpg" />

+ - One hurdle we encounter is **sampling from `G`**, which has countably many atoms(sticks).
+There is also an exact approach that generates atoms "on the fly" as needed, and exploits the fact that only finitely many atoms are needed in practice.
+ - For the sampling algorithm, it is convenient to include

 ### > Implementation
  - Step I. Initial Labeling(assign table) to every point.
  - Step II.
 While Gibbs Sampling Iteration with each data instance: